Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic

+A celebrated theorem in complexity theory claims that the existence of pseudorandom generators (PRGs) is equivalent to strong circuit lower bounds (see, e.g., \cite{CT23,CRTY23}):

+\begin{theoremwithoutno}[hardness vs. randomness \cite{IW97}] There exists a Pseudorandom Generator for linear sized circuits that has seed length $l(n)=O(\log n)$, error $1/{\rm poly}(n)$ and running time ${\rm poly}(n)$ if and only if there exists some constant $\epsilon>0$ and $L\in{\rm DTIME}[2^n]$ such that no circuit of size $2^{\epsilon\cdot n}$ can compute $L$ correctly on infinitely many input lengths. \end{theoremwithoutno}

+Therefore, belief in certain strong circuit lower bounds implies the existence of PRGs sufficient to establish $\mathcal{P}=\mathcal{BPP}$.
+The $\mathcal{BPP}=\mathcal{P}$ conjecture is, of course, one of the most important open problems in complexity theory (see, e.g., \cite{CT23,CRTY23}) and has driven progress in the field of complexity theory for many decades \cite{CT23}.

+Furthermore, to the best of our knowledge, two fundamental problems in theoretical computer science are derandomization (which concerns the power of probabilistic algorithms) and circuit lower bounds (which concern the power of non-uniform circuits); see, e.g., \cite{CRTY23}.
+The hardness vs. randomness theorem stated above closely links these two problems.

-In similarity to the complexity class $\mathcal{BQP}$, another important complexity class is the class of $\mathcal{BPP}$ (see the popular introduction \cite{Ano4}) --- defined in \cite{Gil77} --- that comprises the decision problems solvable by probabilistic Turing machines in polynomial-time with an error probability bounded by $1/3$ for all instances. $\mathcal{BPP}$ is one of the largest practical classes of problems, meaning most problems of interest in $\mathcal{BPP}$ have efficient probabilistic algorithms that can be run quickly on probabilistic machines. $\mathcal{BPP}$ also contains $\mathcal{P}$, the class of problems solvable in polynomial time with a deterministic machine, since a deterministic machine is a special case of a probabilistic machine (see \cite{Ano2}).
-However, many problems have been known to be in $\mathcal{BPP}$ but not known to be in $\mathcal{P}$.
+It is well-known that the class of $\mathcal{BPP}$ (see the popular introduction \cite{Ano4}), originally defined in \cite{Gil77}, consists of the decision problems solvable by probabilistic Turing machines in polynomial time with error probability bounded by $1/3$ for all inputs.
+In fact, $\mathcal{BPP}$ is one of the largest practical classes of problems: most problems of interest in $\mathcal{BPP}$ have efficient probabilistic algorithms that can be run quickly on probabilistic machines.
+Moreover, $\mathcal{BPP}$ contains $\mathcal{P}$, the class of problems solvable in polynomial time by deterministic machines, since every deterministic machine is a special case of a probabilistic one (see \cite{Ano2}).
+However, there are many problems known to lie in $\mathcal{BPP}$ but not known to lie in $\mathcal{P}$.